zsiciarz/vagrant-hbase/README.md

 provisions it for HBase development.
 [Ansible](http://www.ansibleworks.com/) is used for VM provisioning.

-After running `vagrant up`, a single HBase node is set up in standalone mode (using local file system, not HDFS).
+After running `vagrant up`, a single HBase node is set up in pseudo-distributed mode, running on a single-node Hadoop HDFS filesystem.
 A Thrift server is also running, allowing access from languages outside of the JVM.

 Getting started
 ---------------